tommasorigon/logisticVB/em_logistic_tutorial.md

 y <- rbinom(n,1,prob = plogis(X%*%beta))
 ```

-We now maximize the log-likelihood via EM and the MM algorithms.
+We now maximize the log-likelihood via EM and MM algorithms.
 As done before, we initialize the coeffients values at `0`.

 ```r
 fit_EM <- logit_EM(X,y) # EM via Polya-gamma
 fit_MM <- logit_MM(X,y) # Böhning and Lindsay (1988)
 ```

 For this specific dataset, the log-likelihood evaluated in the maximum is equal to `-3571.163`.
 The MM algorithm requires `130` iterations to reach convergence whereas the EM algorithm reaches the maximum more rapidly, requiring `59` iterations.
-To provide a graphical representation of the increased rate of convergence, we display the first `20` values of the log-likelihood as a function of the iterations.
+To provide a graphical representation of the improved rate of convergence, we display the first `20` values of the log-likelihood as a function of the iterations.

 ```r
 iters <- 20